DevClarkMiller/Health-Lens/Language Simplifier.md

 ## Workflow
-- Scan in pill bottle, or type in manually
+- Scan in pill bottle, or type in manually (IMPLEMENT THE IMAGE SCANNING LAST, IF WE HAVE TIME)
+- Validate through front-end if the label is valid and in frame
+- If the name is returned as null from the gemini response, return error to user
+- Check if drug is in the database already, if so pull from there
+- If drug isn't in database, do another gemini query asking for the regions of the body that are affected by the drug
+-